gottacatchenall/ms_dispersal_diffusion_approximation/_archive.md

 caused by both the modularity of the dispersal network and demographic parameters.

-Why is it important we understand when dispersal is a valid approx of dispersal?
-In order to design landscapes that mitigate biodiversity loss and its effects [@albertApplyingNetworkTheory2017], we need models to understand how landscape structure affects ecological processes.
-Understanding when dispersal is well-approximated by diffusion, and when it isn't, is important because diffusion models are much less computationally expensive.

 ### A Model of Metapopulation Dynamics of Spatial Graphs